 - to keep my smelly and dirty clothes separate from my clean clothes;

-- to store wet clothes when I head to the beach or pool for a swim; and
+- to store wet clothes when I head to the beach or pool for a swim, and

-My shopping bag weighs next to nothing and takes up very little room, yet it’s super-versatile.
+My shopping bag weighs next to nothing and occupies very little room, yet it’s super-versatile.
 I use it to carry groceries, take the washing to/from the laundromat, and as a personal item in the rare instances I need to reduce weight in my travel pack to stay within airline restrictions.

 Your Essential Travel Safety Tips

 No one can guarantee your safety while travelling.
-But following these essential tips may reduce your risk and help you stay out of harm’s way on your travels.
+But following these essential tips may reduce your risk and help you stay out of harmโs way on your travels.

 Clothing

-- On a hot day, I just wear one layer (not counting my bra): a singlet or a t-shirt.
+- On a hot day, I wear just one layer (not counting myย bra): aย singletย or aย T-shirt.

 Below are the clothes I wear or, if they are no longer manufactured and available for sale, what I plan to buy as replacements once they reach the end of their life.

-Underwear /Â Sleepwear / Swimwear / Socks
+Underwear /ย Sleepwear / Swimwear / Socks

 I’m onto my fifth set of undies in 8+ years: